mmorandi/RTAI/Beginner's-guide.md

 Linux suffers from a lack of real time support.
 To obtain a timing correctness behaviour, it is necessary to make some changes in the kernel sources, i.e. in the interrupt handling and scheduling policies.
 In this way, you can have a real time platform, with low latency and high predicatbility requirements, within full non real time Linux environment (access to TCP/IP, graphical display and windowing systems, file and data base systems, etc.).

-RTAI offers the same services of the Linux kernel core, adding the features of an industrial real time operating system.
-It consists basically of an interrupt dispatcher: RTAI mainly traps the peripherals interrupts and if necessary re-routes them to Linux.
+**RTAI** offers the same services of the Linux kernel core, adding the features of an industrial real time operating system.
+It consists basically of an interrupt dispatcher: **RTAI** mainly traps the peripherals interrupts and if necessary re-routes them to Linux.
 It is not an intrusive modification of the kernel; it uses the concept of HAL (hardware abstraction layer) to get information from Linux and to trap some fundamental functions.
 This HAL provides few dependencies to Linux Kernel.
-This leads to a simple adaptation in the Linux kernel, an easy RTAI port from version to version of Linux and an easier use of other operating systems instead of RTAI.
-RTAI considers Linux as a background task running when no real time activity occurs.
+This leads to a simple adaptation in the Linux kernel, an easy **RTAI** port from version to version of Linux and an easier use of other operating systems instead of **RTAI**. **RTAI** considers Linux as a background task running when no real time activity occurs.

 ## Installing RTAI

-Please have a look at the README.INSTALL file in the RTAI distribution for detailed instructions how to install RTAI.
+Please have a look at the **README.INSTALL** file in the **RTAI** distribution for detailed instructions how to install **RTAI**.
 Kernel Modules

 ## Kernel Modules
-RTAI is very much module oriented.
-So to understand and be able to use RTAI is necessary to know the dynamically loadable modules for Linux.
+**RTAI** is very much module oriented.
+So to understand and be able to use **RTAI** is necessary to know the dynamically loadable modules for Linux.

 The Linux kernel design is similar to that of classic Unix systems: it uses a monolithic architecture with file systems, device drivers, and other pieces statically linked into the kernel image to be used at boot time.
 The use of dynamic kernel modules allows you to write portions of the kernel as separate objects that can be loaded and unloaded on a running system.